Jamal Harkass

-Jamal Harkass (جمال حركاس; born 24 November 1995) is a Moroccan professional footballer who plays as a centre-back for Saudi Arabian club Damac, and the Morocco national team.
+Jamal Harkass (جمال حركاس; born 24 November 1995) is a Moroccan professional footballer who plays as a centre-back for RS Berkane, and the Morocco national team.

 Harkass joined the youth teams of ES Oujda in 2006 and reached the senior team in 2014 and playing in the Moroccan 4th Division.
 Two years later, moved to Mouloudia Club Oujda helping them achieve promotion to Botola in 2018.
 He then established himself as one of the league's best defenders and joined Raja CA in 2021 where he had been voted the club's best player in his first season.

 Early life

 Jamal Harkass was born on 24 November 1995 in Figuig, an oasis town in eastern Morocco located near the Atlas Mountains, 368 km south of Oujda.

 He started playing football with AS Douane Figuig, a sports club affiliated to the local customs, and exhibited his talent in tournaments played between amateur teams of the nearby cities.